sonic-net/SONiC/doc/isis/frr-isis-sonic-yang-model-hld.md

                     type boolean;
                     default "true";
                     description
-                        "If true, attached bits are sent in LSP if L1/L2 router for inter-area traffic.";
+                        "For an L1 or L2 router, attached bits are sent in an LSP when set to true.";
                 }

                 leaf attach-receive-ignore {
                     type boolean;
                     default "false";
                     description
-                        "If false, attached bits received in LSP, cause default route add, if L1 router for inter-area traffic.";
+                        "For an L1 router, attached bits received in an LSP createa default route when set to false";
                 }

                 leaf set-overload-bit {
                     type boolean;
+                    default "false";
                     description
-                        "Administratively enable the overload bit on this level.";
+                        "Administratively enable the overload bit.";
                 }

                 leaf lsp-mtu-size {